Mozenn/portfolio-app/posts/build-jar-inside-docker.md

 ## Building the jar

-We can finally build our jar using a single command line :
+We can finally build our jar using a single command line :s

 ```bash
 sh build.sh